Takis Fyssas

 Takis Fyssas (Τάκης Φύσσας, born 12 June 1973) is a Greek former professional footballer who played as a left back.
-He works as the sporting director of the Greece national team.
-He was previously the technical director of the Panathinaikos Youth Departments.
+After his retirement he served as the sporting director of the Greece national team.

 From 1999 to 2007, he earned 60 caps for the Greece national team.
 He was part of the team which won Euro 2004.

 Club career

 Panionios

 Fyssas started his career in the Panionios youth academy, achieving his senior debut in the 1990–91 season.
 After eight seasons in Nea Smyrni, which included a Greek Cup triumph.

 Panathinaikos

 He signed for Athens club Panathinaikos in 1998.
 The increased exposure Fyssas received playing at the Spiros Louis ensured a rapid elevation to the Greece national side and he made his debut against Finland in 1999.
 Fyssas also made his first UEFA Champions League appearance while with the Greens, in the 2000–01 season.

 Benfica

 In December 2003, he moved to Lisbon with Benfica, where he was to stay for a season and a half, helping Benfica claim the 2003–04 Portuguese Cup and 2004–05 Primeira Liga.
 On 25 January 2004, he was on the bench for a 1–0 away win against Vitória de Guimarães, a game overshadowed by the sudden death of his teammate Miklós Fehér.
 He scored a goal on the final of Portuguese Cup that season, that gave them the victory against FC Porto.